hsivonen/shift_or_euc/README.md

 entirely of undecidable kanji.
 (Indeed, Japanese Wikipedia has articles with such titles.)
 If the detector is undecided, falling back to Shift_JIS is typically the Web oriented better guess.

+## Project Status

+This crate is no longer used in projects that the author works on.
+The crate is believed to be feature-complete and further development seems unnecessary and is not expected.

+## Version History

+* 1.0.0 Metadata-only update.
+* 0.1.0 First release.